-Instead, why not borrow liberally from the French and say, il pleut comme vache qui pisse, “it’s raining like a pissing cow”?
-Or try the Portuguese variant, chover canivete, literally “raining pocket knives.”
-This is often used for emphasis, to say that somebody won’t do something nem que chova canivete, “even if it rains pocket knives.”
+- literally meaning “raining pocket knives.”
+This phrase is often used for emphasis, to say that somebody won’t do something: nem que chova canivete, (even if it rains pocket knives).

 But for true, searing heat we have to go in search of warmer climes.
-To India, where during the monsoon “it’s raining fire,” अग्नि बरस रही है.
-To China, where “the clouds are burning,” 火云如烧.
-And to Australia, where a hot day might be a “scorcher,” a “stinker,” or, if you’re really feeling it, “hotter than a shearer’s armpit.”
+In India, during the monsoon season “it’s raining fire,” अग्नि बरस रही है and in China, “the clouds are burning,” 火云如烧.
+And if you go to Australia, a hot day might be a “scorcher,” a “stinker,” or, if you’re really feeling it, “hotter than a shearer’s armpit.”
 Who said Australians can’t do poetry?

 It would be remiss of me not to point out that the expression “like greased lightning” is probably of Dutch (als een gesmeerde bliksem) or German (wie ein geölter Blitz) origin.
 We can also thank the Germans for schnell wie der Blitz, “as quick as lightning.”
 Unsurprisingly, they’ve also got a couple of choice rain expressions: to leave someone hanging is literally to “leave them standing in the rain,” jemanden im Regen stehen lassen, and to go from a bad situation to a worse one is to go vom Regen in die Traufe, “from the rain into the gutter.”